-This leaflet explains some of the benefits and risks of the operation.
+This leaflet explains some of the benefits, risks and alternatives to the operation.
 We want you to have an informed choice so you can make the right decision.
-We recommend that you read this leaflet carefully.
 You and your doctor will also need to record that you agree to have the procedure by signing a consent form, which your health professional will give you.
 Please ask your surgical team about anything you do not fully understand or want to be explained in more detail.